CurtisHughey/ergo/README.md

 While there is a makefile, it is encouraged to use build.sh to compile (basically, because it's easier to pass in command line options, and it will automatically clean).
 To build:
   > ./build.sh

+This will compile the files in the src directory and move the ergo executable to the root directory.
 If no arguments are provided, a 19x19 board by default will be compiled.
 To compile with a different size board (in this case 5x5:
   > ./build.sh -d 5

 Boards can be 1x1 through 19x19, square only (no rectangular boards at this time).